 Essential reading: Top fitness trackers and health gadgets

-Most Fitbit devices can automatically detect when you’re exercising, but you always have the option of subsequently going through these activities and manually tagging them.
+Most Fitbit wearables can automatically detect when you’re exercising, but you always have the option of subsequently going through these activities and manually tagging them.
 This will improve the accuracy of the session, and give you some more data to sift through.

 You can also manually add an activity through the Fitbit app or the website if you have forgotten to put on your tracker.
 Note that when you manually log an activity, its step and calorie data override the data automatically detected by your tracker during the same time period.
 This ensures that your steps are not counted twice as long as the manually logged activity has the correct start time and duration.